ivakorin/docflow/README.md

 # Contracts-base

+  This contracts portal based on MySQL and PHP, portal can help small companies organize contract docflow.
+This project based on Russian law (223 Federal act), but also can used commercial companies with some small changes.

-  This is contracts database based in MySQL and PHP NOTE!
-This project now no have admin panel, therefore you necessary use phpmyadmin or another tools for change/delete/input some data
+  NOTE!
+Now this project no have admin panel, therefore you necessary use phpmyadmin or another tools for change/delete/input some data it will solved in next realises.
-  Maybe adminpanel will added to next realises, but i think no necessary add this tool, because all issues can be solved through users permissions.
+  Also perhaps adminpanel will added to next realises, but i think this tool no necessary, because all issues can be solved through users permissions.

 ## How to install